2023: Umahi joins Ebonyi South Senate race – The Sun Nigeria

 From Chijioke Agwu,Abakaliki

-Daily Sun gathered that the substitution took place at Afikpo North local government area Headquarters Thursday night.
+Saturday Sun gathered that the substitution took place at Afikpo North Local Government area Headquarters on Thursday night.

 The source who pleaded for anonymity dismissed the speculations that a fresh primary election was held for the senatorial district.